Choose another writer in this calendar:

 In 1912 Proust produced the first volume of his seven-part major work, À la Recherche du Temps Perdu (Remembrance of Things Past).
 The massive story of 3 000 pages occupied the last decade of his life.
 As a half Jew, he knew what it is to be an outsider, the observed.
 As an onlooker in society, he turned his wordly experiences into inner experience.
 Being a Jew and a homosexual at the same time, Proust was involved in both of the most fashionable "vices" of the contemporary French society, which he, "the greatest witness of dejudaized Judaism" interconnected in the "darkest comparison which ever has been made on behalf of Western Judaism." ('Marcel Proust, Temoin du Judaisme dejudaize,' by J. E. van Praag, in Revue Juive de Geneve, 1937).

-second volume, which was delayed by the WW I, appeared in 1919, but
+second volume, À l'ombre des jeunes filles en fleurs (Within a Budding Grove), which was delayed by the WW I, came out in 1919, but

 the next parts made Proust finally internationally famous.
 He was still